A one-day specialty training presented by Dr. Bob Navarra

 - Aftermath of a Positive Event Guide: This intervention, based on the Aftermath of a Regrettable Incident, outlines a 5-step guide to help couples process a positive experience or event, to understand why it went well and what it meant to each person, and ways to learn from the experience to then incorporate that into their relationship.

-Can’t attend in Seattle?
+Can’t attend in San Francisco Bay Area?
 Click here to register for Couples and Addiction Recovery in Houston, TX on May 21, 2017.
 This event is sponsored by National Marriage Seminars.

 Cost of Workshop: